kyma-project/kyma/components/telemetry-operator/README.md

 - A Kyma Cluster with the latest Kyma version installed

 ### Enable Telemetry Operator integration

-1. Install the Telemetry Operator together with the Telemetry Fluent Bit Daemon Set with null output config:
+1. Install the Telemetry Operator together with the Telemetry Fluent Bit DaemonSet with null output config:

    ```bash
    kyma deploy --component=telemetry